 - Assessment of the Board as a unit;

-- Assessment of the Committee as a unit; and
+- · Assessment of the Committee as a unit; and

 - Self-assessment of individual Directors.

 The results of the annual performance assessment shall be communicated to the Shareholders at the Annual General Meeting.
+The results for this year were satisfactory.